 2. Ask For Advice

-The hair color kit from a local drug store or online sellers might give you an unwanted surprise by showing a completely different color on your hair.
+The hair color kit from a local drug store or online seller might give you an unwanted surprise by showing a completely different color on your hair.
 This can be due to wrong placement, poorly matched coloring, etc. The best way to avoid this situation is to talk with a pro or someone who at least successfully did her/his own hair.

 3. Pay More Attention To Bleaching

 If you are going for something lighter, bleaching before highlights can bring good results.
 But your hair will be put at risk of burning, breakage, and discoloration.
 So you need to make sure of the exact process time, the ratio of bleach power and developer, your base hair color, etc.

 You can get a strand of your hair to be processed before highlighting a larger selection.
 See the result of the strands, then make a decision.

 How To Highlight Hair At Home?